nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>
-Here are some information you would need to know about the way to include
+Here are some general information you would need to know about our commands as you read through the user guide.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.